liangb02/loan_assistant/README.md

 ### Web Service:

-The link to 'Loan Helper'
+The link to 'Loan Assistant'
 is live at http://lh.bingliang.me